Why is this important?

 In Northern Ireland, you can contact Consumerline at www.consumerline.org.

-You may have borrowed money from a money lender who does not have a credit licence.
+You may have borrowed money from a money lender who is not FCA authorised.
 These lenders are often called loan sharks and they may physically or verbally threaten you if you can't pay back the money.
 They also charge extremely high rates of interest, which means you may end up owing much more money than you originally borrowed.

 It's important to remember that loan sharks are breaking the law by lending you money in this way.
 They can’t enforce the high rates of interest they are trying to charge.
 You can’t be legally made to pay back the money and you have not broken the law if you don't pay it back.